MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-run-desktop-app-converter.md

 ---
-Description: Run the Desktop App Converter to package a Windows desktop application (like Win32, WPF, and Windows Forms).
+description: Run the Desktop App Converter to package a Windows desktop application (like Win32, WPF, and Windows Forms).
 title: Package an app using the Desktop App Converter (Desktop Bridge) ms.date: 07/29/2019 ms.topic: article